ergoplatform/ergodocs/docs/faq.md

 See the [scaling](scaling.md) page for more information.

+## How will miners be supported after emissions?

+After the scheduled emissions conclude in 2045, miners on Ergo will continue to be incentivized through alternative methods.
+One such approach involves transaction fees and Miner Extracted Value (MEV).
+Transactions on the Ergo Platform generate fees (paid in Ergs), with a portion of these fees awarded to miners.
+MEV represents the total value miners can extract from a block using tactics like reordering, front-running, and other advanced techniques.
+Miners can increase their MEV earnings by efficiently executing transactions in high MEV blocks, which encourages them to contribute their hash power to the network.

+Another incentive for miners on the Ergo Platform is through [**Storage Rent**](rent.md).
+This mechanism requires users to pay for the storage their data occupies on the network.
+Consequently, miners receive a consistent income stream, as they earn Ergs from fees users pay for content storage.
+[This post](https://www.reddit.com/r/ergonauts/comments/xeke0b/discover_ergos_storage_rent_potential/) provides insight into future mining rewards from storage rent.

+Miners can also benefit from custom emission contracts as part of a Fair Initial Mining Offering (FIMO) process.
+These contracts reward miners with non-native tokens, ensuring new projects have equal opportunities to distribute tokens to the community while incentivizing miners to participate in mining.

+Moreover, miners can operate [off-chain execution bots](dex_bots.md) on the same machine to earn additional ERG rewards.
+[Machine Finance](machina.md) is also developing an *extensible* off-chain bot framework.

+In summary, miners on the Ergo Platform are incentivized through transaction fees (including MEV), storage rent, custom emission contracts that reward non-native tokens as part of the FIMO (Fair Initial Mining Offering), and more.

 ## Is Proof of Useful Work being considered?

 While Proof of Useful Work is an interesting idea, it is still in its research phase.
 Ergo is open to implementing new ideas.
 But, a radical change to its consensus mechanism that requires a hard fork would likely be outside the scope and resources of Ergo's small core development team and limited budget.